First page . . . Back to page 3 . . . Forward to page 5 . . . Last page (page 6)

 20080109

 What is the most number of planets you can get in an orrery that has all of its gears in the same plane?
-That means: one gear per axle, all axles are parallel, and no bevel, worm or crown gears.
+The reauirements are: one gear per axle, all axles are parallel, and no bevel, worm or crown gears, and each planet has a different orbital period with the faster ones closer to the center.

-The answer seems to be three, using this surprising arrangement based on the Hailfire Droid wheel, a part that was only ever used for one set.
+Using LEGO only, the answer seems to be three, using this surprising arrangement based on the Hailfire Droid wheel (part x784), a part that was only ever used for one set.
 Here is the beginning of it:

 |

+This setup has two concentric sets of epicyclic gearing.
 The turntable in the center would be made to turn by the same method used in model A above.
 If the carrier for the z36 and z40 gears remains fixed, the large ring gear moves at 1/3 the rate of the turntable.
-The first planet would be attached to the yellow sun gear, the second to the turntable and the third to the large ring gear.
+Inside the turntable, the little blue gear remains fixed.
+To get three planets moving at different rates, the first planet would be attached to the yellow sun gear, the second to the turntable and the third to the large ring gear.

 While still working on the building instructions for model H (and ideas on how to make a huge PDF file available to others), I continued investigating alternate ways of gearing.
-Today I developed the "inside-out differential" described here.
+Sometimes I just spend a lot of time trying to find new ways to connect one or more LEGO pieces that aren't really meant to be connected!
+Today I stubled upon the "inside-out differential" described here: Inside-Out Differential.

 Using it as the core mechanism, I created the orrery shown here: